borovoykirill/Python/README.md

 2) cd devops_lab<br>
 3) checkout -b homework4<br>
 4) chmod +x pr-stats<br>
 5) ./pr-stats *-some-key*.
-Be careful, after starting the script, he will ask you to enter<br> your username on the github and password.<br>
+Be careful, after starting the script, it will ask you to enter<br>
+your username on the github and password.<br>

 For example:<br>